 WSRU-FM 88.1 FM started at SRU in 1962 as the AM Band WNFT, eventually changing the name to WRCK.
 When the station went to FM, it launched as WRSK-FM.
 Today, the current WSRU-FM broadcasts from the student union and can be heard across campus and in the surrounding community.

-Film Society was established in 2012 in the English Department and moved to the Department of Communication in 2017.
+Film Society was established in 2012 in the English Department and moved to the Department of Strategic Communication and Media in 2017.
 The members of SRUFS work on student-produced and directed films over the course of the semester and have worked with organizations such as the New Orleans Film Festival.